elenaliao1002/Animl-Image-Classification-Deployment/README.md

 #### Step3 : Create a classification label specification JSON file(same format that MegaDetector outputs)

-Create a classification label specification JSON file (usually named label_spec.json).
+Create a classification label specification JSON file.
 This file defines the labels that our classifier will be trained to distinguish, as well as the original dataset labels and/or biological taxa that will map to each classification label.

 Some of the following steps expect the image annotations to be in the same format that MegaDetector outputs after processing a batch of images.

+The code takes two arguments:

+* input_filename : the path to the COCO file.
+* output_filename : the local directory to create a classification label specification.

-To convert the COCO for Cameratraps file that we exported from Animl to a MegaDetector results file, navigate to the /home/studio-lab-user/ directory and run:
+To convert the COCO for Cameratraps file that we exported from Animl to a MegaDetector results file, navigate to the ~/ directory and run:

 ```bash
 python animl-ml/classification/utils/cct_to_md.py \